1964 Ford Mustang Classic Review May 16, 2016 by Cedric (Driver Weekly)

 When the Ford Mustang debuted in 1964, it wore the 1965 model year designation.
 It was a sports car with a 170 cubic inch 6-cylinder engine plus one of two V8 engines.
 Right from the start, drivers across the country loved the short trunk styling, long hood, options, and accessible price.
 In the beginning, the Mustang was available as a four-person convertible or hardtop coupe.
 On the original 1964 Ford Mustang, drivers got plenty of standard features.
 Some of these include a padded dashboard, a light in the glove box, and front seatbelts in black.

-The Mustang earned an important place in American automotive history and, as a result, the ‘64 Ford Mustang is a popular vehicle for classic car collectors.
+SuperCarClassics took an original 1964½ Mustang for a test ride.
+Take a tour of the beautiful interior, long lines, and engine.
+Listen to that rumble!
+It's no wonder that the Mustang earned an important place in American automotive history.
+As a result, the ‘64 Ford Mustang is a popular vehicle for classic car collectors.
 There are multiple versions found on the market today, and if you aren’t picky about which one you buy, you will have plenty of options.
 Finding an original ’64 Mustang is rediscovering an American icon—driving a ’64 Mustang is experiencing a moment of automotive magic.